Pet Prescription Refills Made Easy in Grand Rapids

 Can I transfer my pet’s prescription from another clinic?

-- Bring your records: If you have a copy of your pet’s medical history, share it with us during your first visit.
+- Bring your records to your visit: If you have a copy of your pet’s medical history, share it with us during your first visit.

 - We’ll contact your previous vet: With your permission, our staff will request prescription records directly.